-- · Work slowly, keeping both hands on the saw with a firm grip.
-Maintain secure footing and balance: - Watch out for springpoles.
+- Work slowly, keeping both hands on the saw with a firm grip.
+Maintain secure footing and balance. - Watch out for springpoles.
 Use extreme caution when cutting small size limbs.
-Slender material may catch the saw chain and be whipped toward you or pull you off balance. - Be alert for springback.
+Slender material can catch the saw chain and be whipped toward you or pull you off balance. - Be alert for springback.
 Watch out for branches that are bent or under pressure as you are cutting to avoid being struck by the branch or the saw when the tension in the wood fibers is released. - Keep a clear work area.
-Frequently clear branches out of the way to avoid tripping over them.
+Frequently, clear branches out of the way to avoid tripping over them.

-$\widehat{\mathbb{A}} \text{ WARNING}$ Never climb into a tree to debranch or prune.
+Never climb into a tree to debranch or prune.
 Do not stand on ladders, platforms, a log or in any position which can cause you to lose control of the saw.

-1. DEBRANCHING

-- a.
+- 1. DEBRANCHING - a.
 Always debranch a tree after it is cut down.
 Only then can debranching be done safely and properly. - b.
 Leave the larger lower limbs to support the tree as you work. - c.
 Start at the base of the felled tree and work towards the top, cutting branches and limbs.
 Remove small limbs with one cut.
 Figure 33. - d.
 Keep the tree between you and the chain.
 Cut from the side of the tree opposite the branch you are cutting. - e.
-Remove larger, supporting branches with the 1/3, 2/3 cutting techniques described in the bucking section. - 1.)
-Start with an overcut - 2.)
-Finish with an overcut - f.
-Always use an overcut to cut small and freely hanging limbs.
+Remove larger, supporting branches with the 1/3, 2/3 cutting techniques described in the bucking section. - Always use an overcut to cut small and freely hanging limbs.
 Undercutting could cause limbs to fall and pinch the saw.